Activity Centres and Campsites

 Northam Scout Campsite is 97km east of Perth and 4.5km west of Northam.
 The campsite’s southern boundary is the north side of the Kep Track, which follows the Goldfields Pipeline in the area and is used for hiking, walking, cycling, and horse riding.

-The campsite features a large (not lockable) ex-military shed, suitable for camping in if necessary, along with a bush chapel.
+The campsite features a bush block with some cleared campsites, along with a bush chapel.
 There are no toilets on site and access to drinking water is extremely limited, so visitors will need to bring what they need with them to Northam.

 Use of the campsite costs $2.00 per person per night for Scout groups, with payment by cheque payable to Scouts WA.
 Contributions will be banked to contribute to the operating and development costs of the site.